Clearbanc co-founder and president Michele Romanow is coming to Disrupt SF – TechCrunch

 Raising venture capital isn’t easy; for some, it’s impossible.

-Clearbanc offers startups a fundraising alternative and in just a few short years, it’s become a household name in Silicon Valley circles.
+Clearbanc offers startups a fundraising alternative, and in just a few short years, it’s become a household name in Silicon Valley circles.
 The company disrupts the startup funding process by providing companies cash to buy ads in exchange for a revenue share so those companies aren’t forced to give up equity to venture capitalists.

 2019 has been Clearbanc’s year.
-It was only natural to invite Romanow to join us on stage at Disrupt SF.
-Romanow will discuss the funding landscape for startups, Clearbanc’s plans to deploy billions of dollars, as well as a breakdown of when to raise equity cash vs. non-dilutive capital.
+It was only natural to invite Romanow to join us onstage at Disrupt SF.
+Romanow will discuss the funding landscape for startups, Clearbanc’s plans to deploy billions of dollars, as well as a breakdown of when to raise equity cash versus non-dilutive capital.
 Alongside Brex CEO Henrique Dubugras, Romanow will also talk through serving startups as customers.

-This year alone, the company, under Romanow’s lead, launched a campaign to back 2,000 businesses with $1 billion in non-dilutive capital by the end of 2019, raised $120 million across three different equity rounds and just this week, announced a $250 million fund to continue backing startups through its rev-share model.
+This year alone, the company, under Romanow’s lead, launched a campaign to back 2,000 businesses with $1 billion in non-dilutive capital by the end of 2019, raised $120 million across three different equity rounds and, just this week, announced a $250 million fund to continue backing startups through its rev-share model.

 Romanow’s career took off as an angel investor on the Canadian version of Shark Tank, Dragons’ Den.
 Together with co-founder Andrew D’Souza, she started Clearbanc in 2015 with a goal of helping more founders maintain control of their company through larger equity stakes.
 In conversation with TechCrunch earlier this year, she and D’Souza explained that some 40% of VC dollars end up going to Facebook and Google for digital ad campaigns.
 That capital, they said, should be put into hiring and other scaling efforts.